 A full statement of any appeal that meets the referral requirements of Section 239-m of the General Municipal Law shall also be referred not less than ten (10) days prior to the public hearing to the Saratoga County Planning Board.
-No action shall be taken by the Appellate Board on such appeal until an advisory recommendation has been received from said Board or thirty (30) calendar days have elapsed since the Board received such full statement.
+No action shall be taken by the Zoning Board of Appeals on such appeal until an advisory recommendation has been received from said Board or thirty (30) calendar days have elapsed since the Board received such full statement.